jobava-eve/zKillboard/README.md

 But other webservers have other ways to write rewrites, so from our side of things, they are unsupported.
 Feel free to issue pull requests to amend this.

+# Cache
+zKillboard has a cache system that utilizes the first available cache, in the following order: Memcached -> Memcache -> Redis -> APC -> FileCache.
+If none of the first 4 are available, it will fallback to fileCache, which on a slow system, could overwhelm the harddrive.

 # Installation
 Installation is handled via command line.
 Other methods are currently not supported.